-- Taaleri Code of Conduct (March 2024) - o The Code of Conduct governs and describes the ethical principles that guide all our operations and apply to all staff.
-In addition, the Code of Conduct covers a description of sustainable business conduct and working with stakeholders. - Taaleri Energia Partner Code of Conduct (April 2023) - o Partner Code of Conduct (PCoC) extends our corporate responsibility expectations to our business partners and defines the basic principles to which Taaleri Energia expects our partners to adhere. - Taaleri Energia Funds Management Stakeholder Engagement Principles (May 2022) - o The Stakeholder Engagement Principles defines Taaleri Energia Ltd.'s approach to stakeholder engagement in the investments made by Taaleri Energia directly, indirectly or through its private equity funds.
+- Taaleri Code of Conduct (December 2022) - o The Code of Conduct govern and describes the ethical principles that guide all our operations and apply to all staff.
+In addition, the Code of Conduct covers a description of sustainable business conduct and working with stakeholders. - Taaleri Energia Partner Code of Conduct (April 2023) - o Partner Code of Conduct (PCoC) extends our corporate responsibility expectations to our business partners and defines the basic principles to which Taaleri Energia expects our partners to adhere. - Taaleri Energia ESG policy (May 2023) and Taaleri Plc Sustainability Policy (December 2023) - o The sustainability policies of Taaleri Plc and the ESG Policy of Taaleri Energia describe the approaches to analysing, monitoring, avoiding and mitigating principal adverse impacts.
+Examples include thematic investing, positive screening and negative screening, and influencing investees through active ownership and engagement.

 In addition, the fund management applies additional policies and practices targeted at mitigating major negative impacts on sustainability factors and policies that guide the manager's actions.
 The manager considers a range of indicators to identify and assess the adverse impacts of our investees, which include, but are not limited to: